ICxA Global Standards

 This structure ensures outcomes are governed consistently across all projects, while execution methods remain aligned to the technical standards that produce the required outcome evidence.

-Outcome Governance (ISO-Level)
+Outcome Governance

 It establishes a consistent governance framework for: